-In the year 1922, Brother Thomas Milholland submitted to the Christian Leader convincing evidence that his great grandfather, - John Gano, chaplain in the Revolutionary War, baptized General George Washington in the Potomac River in the presence of forty-two witnesses.
-The general had been hearing Gano preach and had been reading the Bible to know what it taught on baptism. so, giving Gano credit for helping him to gain knowledge on the subject, he asked for baptism in the simplicity of New Testament teaching, with no voting or parade made.
+In the year 1922, Brother Thomas Milholland submitted to the Christian Leader convincing evidence that his great grandfather, John Gano, chaplain in the Revolutionary War, baptized General George Washington in the Potomac River in the presence of forty-two witnesses.
+The general had been hearing Gano preach and had been reading the Bible to know what it taught on baptism, so, giving Gano credit for helping him to gain knowledge on the subject, he asked for baptism in the simplicity of New Testament teaching, with no voting or parade made.
 Further evidence of that baptism is given in the Gospel Advocate of 1875 by Jacob Creath.
 This I accepted and related in writing and preaching.
-A writer of note. as author and contributor among us. recently commented thereon giving full credence to the testimony.
+A writer of note, as author and contributor among us, recently commented thereon giving full credence to the testimony.
 But at an earlier time he at length tried to discredit the evidence of Abraham Lincoln's baptism, and this seemingly from a partisan view.
 The evidence came, he claimed, from the "Christian Church" source, and therefore was not to be given credence.
 Such a prejudicial conclusion discredited his article.
 Preachers in that realm are as capable of telling the truth as those of any other fraternity.
-John O'Kane, a beloved minister, with heavy responsibilities imposed in him, declared that he baptized Lincoln privately and secretly on account of the domestic turmoil that his confession had occasioned, and, upon Lincoln's request, enrolled him as a member of the church of Christ, which relation the great statesman never repudiated, and, though he may not have lived up to all the New Testament requirements, his pious, God-trusting and Bible believing life overshadows the characteristics of many who claim to have and to practice almost the perfection would be well to send it for publication.
-He requested that I take it in hand, which I am glad to do.
-In knowing the outstanding life, service and character of Lincoln, it is encouraging to know that he was obedient to the gospel requirements."
+John O'Kane, a beloved minister, with heavy responsibilities imposed in him, declared that he baptized Lincoln privately and secretly on account of the domestic turmoil that his confession had occasioned, and, upon Lincoln's request, enrolled him as a member of the church of Christ, which relation the great statesman never repudiated, and, though he may not have lived up to all the New Testament requirements, his pious, God-trusting and Bible believing life overshadows the characteristics of many who claim to have and to practice almost the perfection truth.